Tactile and Touch Sensors

 AGV Safety Bumpers

-Every standard AMR and AGV is equipped with pressure-sensitive bumpers.
-These serve as the final fail-safe mechanism, triggering an E-Stop if LiDAR or optical cameras fail to detect a low-profile obstacle or a person's foot in a blind spot.
+Every standard AMR and AGV packs pressure-sensitive bumpers as the ultimate backup, triggering an E-Stop if LiDAR or cameras miss a low obstacle or a foot in a blind spot.

 Delicate Material Handling